-Figure 28: First Ouestion Correct Scenario
+Figure 29: First Question Correct Scenario

-At the beginning of level 1, we will ask 4 questions about the story of the prologue.
-When answering a question, the player can scroll up and down to select one of the answers.
+At the beginning of Level 1, players are presented with four questions about the story of the prologue.
+Using the up and down arrow buttons on their controllers, players can scroll through and select their answers.
 After clicking A, this confirms the selection of their answer to the question.
 If the answer choice is correct, the screen will display the words "Correct!" and will move on to the next question.
 Once all four questions are answered, the game will move onto the teamwork based levels featuring obstacle courses.

-Figure 29: First Question Incorrect Scenario
+Figure 30: First Question Incorrect Scenario